di-mitris/di-mitris.github.io/index.md

 After identifying the words to be replaced with blanks, generate alternative answers for the multiple-choice questions.
 Synonym replacement, word scrambling, or context-based word selection to generate plausible false answers.
 Store the correct answer and false answers for each question in a structured format like a dictionary or a database.
-* Implementation of Sliding Difficulty Feature:
-Define criteria for adjusting the difficulty level of the multiple-choice questions.
-This could include factors like word frequency, sentence complexity, or word length.
-Modify the word selection and false answer generation algorithms to reflect changes in difficulty level.
 * User Interface Development:
 Create a user-friendly interface for the language learning app using Python libraries such as Tkinter before eventual deployment as a Flutter app (most likely).
 Design screens for displaying sentences with blanks and multiple-choice questions.
 Include features for user interaction, such as selecting answers and progressing through questions.